dbjeng/guitar-for-the-church-life/README.md

   Once reviewed and the issue is fully resolved, we will merge it to main.
 - Note that updates to main will not immediately manifest in changes to guitarforthechurch.life, because a git heroku push must be made for the Heroku server to update.

+## Ideas for future changes
+- Add a filter button that has required chords